mountaintom/SmartLCDandIOexpander_I2C/README.md

 */

-// I2C clock and data pins are of both Arduino's
+// I2C clock and data pins of both Arduino's
 // are connected together as a bus.
 // The I2C bus clock and data pins need to
 // have pull-up resistors.
 10K ohms to either